 During dry season one of the most popular things to do is visit the infamous ‘Devil’s Pool,’ which is a little pool right on the actual edge of Victoria Falls (over 350 feet down) that you can hang over and take a photo.
 Obviously I wanted to do that (ha), but the water levels are too high at this time of year (late March).

-So, in wet season, you can visit something called the ‘Angel’s Pool’ instead, which is apparently 1.5m away from the edge and still pretty cool.
-I didn’t know much about it, but I did know I wanted to go as close to the devil’s pool experience as possible, and see the top of the falls.
-So, I splurged big time (although pretty much the cheapest activity) on an Angel’s pool tour with breakfast for $100.
+So, in wet season, you can visit something called the ‘Angel’s Pool’ instead, which, as I was told, is apparently 1.5m away from the edge and still pretty cool.
+I didn’t know much about it, but I did know I wanted to go as close to the devil’s pool experience as possible, and to see the top of the falls.
+I am a bit of a daredevil, and I love me a good height/cliff/dangerous experience.
+So, I splurged big time (although pretty much the cheapest activity) on an Angel’s Pool Victoria falls tour, with breakfast, for $100.
 (With lunch it was $165 and ‘tea’ it was $145.
 What?)

 Transfer wasn’t even included in this price (wow) so we met our taxi and got on a little boat to go to Livingstone Island, an island on the edge of the falls where David Livingstone (a British explorer) apparently stood as he laid eyes on the falls for the first time.